Facts & Trivia

 Lawrence M. Langer (22 December 1913 – 17 January 2000) was a Jewish American Professor at Indiana University Bloomington and a nuclear physicist and a group leader of the Manhattan Project, which developed the atomic bombs that were dropped on Hiroshima and Nagasaki.
 He oversaw the final assembly of the first nuclear bomb on the Pacific Island of Tinian.
 He slept on the bomb itself the night before it was dropped.
 He also developed sonar and radar detectors during World War II and worked on the “gun” mechanism used to detonate the Uranium-235 bomb used on Hiroshima.

-Congregation Achduth Vesholom in Fort Wayne was founded as the first Synagogue in Indiana in the same year in 1848 as the first Synagogue was founded in Brooklyn, New York.
+Congregation Achduth Vesholom in Fort Wayne was founded as the first Synagogue in Indiana in 1848, the same year as the first Synagogue in Brooklyn, New York.

 Hebrew National Kosher Sausage Factory, Inc., had a manufacturing plant in Indianapolis from 1989 until 2004.